GoncalvesRD/GoncalvesRD.github.io/projects/Personal.md

   - Music and podcasts
   - RuPaul's Drag Race
   - Travelling
-summary: A little summary of my spare time fun.
+summary: A summary of my free-time activities.
 ---